mechanikalk/blockchain_programming/Intro_to_Bitcoin_Command_Line.md

 $ echo $NEW_ADDRESS_1
 mhpt1x5Ro8SSMAQrkXwCj4F6sZd1xL9nsT
 ```
 If you search for this value in your wallet file you should find that it appears in the line with `hdkeypath=m/0'/0'/1'`.
 This is the second address in your HD wallet.
-You can use address in Bitcoin multiple times, howeever privacy is better perseved if addresses are not reused.
+You can use address in Bitcoin multiple times, however privacy is better perseved if addresses are not reused.
 This is one of the reasons for an HD wallet.
 If you look at the top of the file you will see that there is similar to:

 ```BASH
 # extended private masterkey: tprv8ZgxMBicQKsPdNtUXyQ3x2h9AJpp1EDayZsSHFj52HXPjRdehHDqADx7kJ8ZNf7AhbchZXAj2CRczMYMVXxXeSNPkwWYhjESRRDR98TSwnN